hannesdelbeke/maya-plugin-template/README.md

 - Create a menu when the plugin is enabled
 - Unload the menu on plugin unload

 > PS: You can also use [unimenu](https://github.com/hannesdelbeke/unimenu) to add your tool to the Maya menu.
-Recommended for more advanced - and less modular - studio setups.
+Recommended for more advanced studio setups.

 ## Instructions
 - click 🟩`use this template` to create your GitHub repo, & clone it